The tradition of concert bands at Iowa State University goes back over 100 years!

 The Symphonic Band is an 80-member ensemble that explores traditional as well as contemporary works by composers such as Percy Grainger, Malcolm Arnold, Gustav Holst, Ralph Vaughan Williams, and Leonard Bernstein.

-The Concert Band performs a variety of rich literature.
-Approximately 100 students take part in this group, enjoying continued musical involvement at the college level without excessive performance pressures or rehearsal time.The Concert Band is conducted by William Staub, Assistant Director of Bands.
+The Campus Band performs a variety of rich literature.
+Approximately 120 students take part in this group, enjoying continued musical involvement at the college level without excessive performance pressures or rehearsal time.The Campus Band is conducted by Christian Carichner, Assistant Director of Bands.